Reduce Shopping Trips

-Thatch is an almost impenetrable mat of tangled and intertwined grass and other material on the ground surface.
+Thatch can be an ongoing problem that keeps your lawn from living up to its potential.
+Thatch is an almost impenetrable mat of tangled, intertwined grass and other material on the ground surface.
 Removing thatch helps you get the best from your lawn.

 A layer of thatch on your lawn means that air, water and nutrients can't break though.
 Fertilizer is wasted, since it only feeds the top layer and not the roots.
 Water runs off instead of getting to the root systems and weeds thrive.
 Warm-season grasses that spread by stolons are especially susceptible to thatch buildup.